stevenrick/al-folio/_pages/about.md

 As a computer scientist and technologist I strive to create systems that alleviate human problems and enhance end-user experiences.
 As a social scientist and designer I acknowledge that technology may not always be the right answer.
 Before crafting answers you must understand the problem and people who face it.

 Education
+- Ph.D. in <a href="https://cse.ucsd.edu/">Computer Science and Engineering</a> with a specialization in Human-Centered Design
 - M.S. in <a href="https://cse.ucsd.edu/">Computer Science and Engineering</a>
-- B.S. in <a href="https://cogsci.ucsd.edu/">Cognitive Science</a> with a specialization in Human-Computer Interaction and minor in Psychology.
+- B.S. in <a href="https://cogsci.ucsd.edu/">Cognitive Science</a> with a specialization in Human-Computer Interaction and minor in Psychology

 Industry
 - <a href="https://www.microsoft.com/en-us/research/research-area/medical-health-genomics/?facet%5Btax%5D%5Bmsr-research-area%5D%5B0%5D=13553&sort_by=most-recent">Microsoft Research</a> on <a href="https://www.microsoft.com/en-us/research/project/empowermd/">EmpowerMD</a>